 ACE is also a non-profit and stands for improving health and wellness through correct exercise and nutrition.
 You’ll be joining the ranks of over 50,000 certified members with an NCCA accreditation.

 If you want to learn more about ACE, check out my full review article here.
+Check out the current price of the American Council on exercise here.

 Now let’s have a look at ACSM which is coming in at a grand total of $521 for exam registration and all the essential study and support materials suite.
 ACSM comes with many extra study resources, all priced differently.
 Have a look at their site and check out the options available here